 I have met many middle-schoolers who could have used a little bullying by a cranky substitute teacher.

 So, to reiterate the Bigoted-Jerk question: What hot-button issue are you soft on?
 Safest answer: Almost all of them.
 Or, none of them.
 Whichever you prefer.
 I don’t really care.

 If you answer the first way, you remove all doubt about whether you are a rednecked, bigoted jerk.
 If you answer the second way, you will be considered ill-informed and wimpy.

 Since you will never win, have fun with it!

 1) Most of my liberal friends are against guns.
 I, however, am soft on gun control.

 I want to know I have protection against police who are likely to shoot me.

-I have never seen a regular person, meaning someone like me, with a gun, who is involved in a shoot out, even though I do get out of the house now and then, so I’m never sure what all the fuss is about, gun-control-wise.
+I have never seen a regular person, meaning someone like me, with a gun, who’s involved in a shoot out even though I do get out of the house now and then, so I’m never sure what all the fuss is about, gun-control-wise.

 All the background stuff they do on people who want to buy a gun is great I guess, but that just doesn’t seem to matter if someone really wants one.
 They’ll just go steal one.

 My consensus: The safest place to live is in a town where everyone carries a gun.
 Of course, most cowboys in the Old West did not die in a dramatic face-off in a corral or the street, but from a shot to the back, so you’ll need to watch yours, and quit stealing your neighbor’s newspaper.